 We will guide you through the process before you arrive at the testing station and there will be dedicated staff on hand to answer any questions you may have.
 It would be helpful to familiarise yourself with how to use a self swabbing kit before you arrive.

 Why do I need to take a test if I have no symptoms?

-Research has suggested that a large number of people that have COVID-19 have no symptoms, but can still transmit the disease to others.
-By taking a test when you don't have symptoms you will be helping the NHS to fight COVID-19 and keeping your friends and family safe.
+Research has suggested that a large number of people who have Covid-19 have no symptoms, but can still transmit the disease to others.
+By taking a test when you don't have symptoms you will be helping the NHS to fight Covid-19 and keeping your friends and family safe.